Hurricane Helene – Our Family’s Story

 Hurricane Helene was fast and furious.
 People have helped in numerous ways already.
 But your continued prayers and help will be needed for the long haul.

 Much is needed.
 But timing and space are issues.
-The key to helping is knowing of a specific need and a specific location that is accepting help for that need.
+The key to helping is knowing of a specific need and a specific location accepting help for that need.
 I have heard of several people taking loads of supplies only to be turned around because no one had room to take their donations.
 It’s about timing and storage.
-Collection sites need time to move things out to folks who need them before they’ll have room to store more supplies.
+Collection sites need time to move things out to folks who need them before they have room to store more supplies.

 I’ve seen some of the people who have lost everything.
 Some are living in small tents, and they absolutely have no room to stock supplies.
 Daily, they go to a distribution place to get what they need.
-So, just call ahead and find out who needs what.
+So, call ahead and find out who needs what.
 They may not need anything this week but may be out of something soon.

 Black Mountain and Swannanoa need you.
 If you can, I suggest you check out volunteer opportunities in the area through organizations such as Samaritan’s Purse and Baptists on Mission.
 Sign up to volunteer your time and skills.
 While you’re there, buy a delicious cup of coffee and a scrumptious scone.
 Do your Christmas shopping!